mandrasch/not-a-real-screenreader/README.md

 ## Current limitations

+- does not work with childIds currently, I just switched to the full a11y tree (workaround)
 - does not support going into subgroups, very basic implementation
-- does not support clicking on links / navigating to other pages currently
-- does not support form input
+- does not support form input (text input) yet
 - speech output has no language support, maybe use another library?
-- Focusing and reading actions are not synchronized

 ## Background